nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •Most movies are not directed by an Oscar-winning director.

 ### Bivariate Analysis
 Here we compared each of the features in the dataset to the target variable, IMDB rating.
-Some findings: <br />
+Some findings: <br /> <br />
 •Having an Oscar-winning director in the cast predicts higher ratings. <br />
 •However, having an Oscar-winning actor in the cast does not predict higher ratings. <br />
 •Documentaries rate higher than feature films. <br />